Types of Groups

 Why can’t I add or remove people from the Members System group?

-Everyone that is part of your community is part of the Members System group.
+Everyone that is part of your workplace is part of the Members System group.
 Every time you add someone to the site, or revoke their membership, they are added or removed from that group.
 See the article on Manage Members for more detail.

 Best practices / Tips and tricks